How the Clapham alkali attack and manhunt for suspect Abdul Ezedi has unfolded

 Police release footage of empty containers with corrosive warnings being found in a raid on an address in Newcastle.

-Tests are ongoing to work out if the substance is the one used in the Clapham attack.
+Tests are continuing to find out if the substance is the one used in the Clapham attack.

 They also say they have received dozens of calls about the manhunt, including possible sightings, as they renewed their appeal for the public’s help catching him.